 - the expectation that goods and services (including your paycheck) will increase

 When demand for goods and services increases, economists call this “demand-pull inflation.”
 For example, this happens when goods or services become scarce or the demand for a good increases beyond the ability of suppliers to satisfy demand.
-If sushi becomes a fad but fishers aren’t catching more fish, the cost of fish goes up.
+If sushi becomes a fad, but fishers aren’t catching more fish, the cost of fish goes up.
 Or if oil-producing countries decide to cut oil production, but demand is still high, the price goes up.

 Increasing costs produce cost-push inflation.
-One of the main reasons costs go up is because of an important input increases in cost.
+One of the main reasons costs go up is because of input increases in cost.
 The cost of labor is one of those inputs, so if all the taxi drivers in the world demand to be paid twice as much, the cost of taxi rides will go up.

-Sometimes both these effects happen together – higher prices for a good like gasoline cause workers demand more money from their employers.
+Sometimes both these effects happen together – higher prices for a good like gasoline cause workers to demand more money from their employers.
 This creates an inflationary cycle like the kind the U.S. saw in the 1970s.

-Some economists, like the Nobel prize-winning Milton Friedman, say that inflation is due to the amount of money in the economy.
+Some economists, like the Nobel Prize-winning Milton Friedman, say that inflation is due to the amount of money in the economy.
 This school of thought is called monetarism, and its students think inflation is caused when the government prints too much money and can be tamed when the government takes money out of circulation (for example, by raising interest rates).